Kruziikrel13/ImageProcessing/README.md

 The resultant built programs and artefacts will all be located in `build/`

 #### Staging / Cleaned Build
+> [!NOTE]
-You can also run the below to create a clean application directory with shaders, test and the executable files all in an easily workable directory structure.
+> You can also run the below to create a clean application directory with shaders, test and the executable files all in an easily workable directory structure.

 ```sh
 $ make staging
 ```